Lectron EV charger displays E06 and stops charging; this may occur after some minutes of operation.

 Safety first: Turn OFF the breaker before opening the unit.
 Do not increase breaker size beyond Lectron’s specifications.

-- 3. Confirm breaker size: Ensure the breaker matches the Lectron unit’s required circuit (e.g., 40 A breaker for 32 A EVSE).
+- 3. Confirm breaker size: Ensure the breaker matches the Lectron unit’s required circuit (e.g., a 40 A breaker for a 32 A EVSE).
 Oversized breakers are unsafe and can lead to damage.

 - 4. Test with another vehicle: If possible, charge a different EV.
-If E06 only occurs with one vehicle, the vehicle’s onboard charger may be malfunctioning and drawing excessive current.
+If E06 only occurs with one vehicle, that vehicle’s onboard charger may be malfunctioning and drawing excessive current.

 Repair Difficulty